Gwen Stefani Debuts Surprise First Look At Starbucks Red Holiday Cup — See Pic

 @starbucks red holiday cup, out tomorrow Celebrate who fills your heart this holiday season @BlakeShelton #youmakeitfeellikechristmas #givegood #starbucksambassador,” along with a pic showing the cup where she wrote Blake’s name in the heart.
 The Voice judge looked stunning as always with her blonde hair up in a high ponytail while wearing a festive sheer black blouse covered with colorful stars.
 See pics of Starbucks drinks and other iconic cups, here.

 Gwen is absolutely OWNING Christmas of 2017.
 She put out her first ever holiday album You Make It Feel Like Christmas, performed “White Christmas” at the 91st Macy’s Thanksgiving Day Parade on Nov.
 23, will be performing at the NBC Rockefeller Center Christmas tree lighting TV special, AND has her very own Christmas special that will air on the network in December.
 Now she’s the official ambassador of the Starbucks red holiday cup.
-Sorry Mariah Carey, Christmas may have been your’s for many years, but the holiday now belongs to Gwen.
+Sorry Mariah Carey, Christmas may have been yours for many years, but the holiday now belongs to Gwen.

 Surprise!
 So excited to give you the very first look at the new @starbucks red holiday cup, out tomorrow 🎄❄️☃️ Celebrate who fills your heart ❤️this holiday season 😘 @BlakeShelton #youmakeitfeellikechristmas #givegood #starbucksambassador pic.twitter.com/LpGxpGs6Oy